bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Searchfox</h2></summary>

   <a href="https://searchfox.org/" target="_blank">Searchfox</a> is a helpful tool.
 Searchfox provides an indexed view of the source code, allowing one to efficiently search for specific files, functions, or keywords.
 For instance, you can trace the implementation of existing JavaScript™ features, see how certain functions interact with SpiderMonkey’s internal data structures, or find how built-in JavaScript™ objects like `Map` are handled.
-SearchFox helps you navigate a seemingly endless and confusing codebase.
+Searchfox helps you navigate a seemingly endless and confusing codebase.

 When implementing the `upsert` proposal, you will find that looking at existing implementations of similar functionality is often a good starting point.
 Combine the ECMA-262 Specification with Searchfox and look at existing code.